 For those unaware, Plantation Rum is the passion project of Alexandre Gabriel, the man who turned the dormant Maison Ferrand into a global cognac business.
 This business student turned distiller has a love of both rum and whisky, and a deeply poetic fascination with wood and the aging process.
-Plantation don’t distill rum, they choose very specific casks whose liquid is the “distinct expression of its Caribbean country of origin”, and import them to Cognac.
+Plantation distils their own rum but also choose very specific casks from other distilleries whose liquid is the “distinct expression of its Caribbean country of origin”, and import them to Cognac.
 Here they are nurtured in a way only the French could, with tasting and the regular moving of casks to different parts of the cellars to encourage just the right maturation.
 At Ferrand the rums are always disgorged into cognac barrels for maturation but in the case of the three I am tasting, they also spent time in specifically matched whisky casks, chosen by Alexandre, in partnership with each distillery.

 So, why Kilchoman?
 Alexandre’s answer is uncharacteristically brief, “The liquid was delicious, these are crazy guys on a mission.”
 I sat down with him and also Kilchoman’s founder Anthony Wills to learn more.
 Trinidad 1997 ‘Kilchoman’ finish (45.2%)